 People reach out to me all the time wondering what actually happens after they say “yes” to a commission.
-The fear of the unknown is real.
-Nobody wants to drop serious money without knowing how the whole thing flows.
-So here’s the full custom tattoo design process from start to finish, with nothing skipped.
+The fear of the unknown is real, and I get it.
+Nobody wants to invest serious money in something this permanent without knowing how the whole thing flows.
+So let me walk you through the entire process from start to finish, with nothing skipped and nothing hidden.

 Step One: The First Conversation